NotoriousCottonball/fit_sesh/README.md

 # Fit Sesh
 ### Share Workouts / Track Results

 This is a Sinatra App made by George Pianka for Flatiron School Final Project Section 2 (Ruby/Sinatra).
-The application allows the user to store, track and share workouts.
+The application allows the user to log, track, and share workouts.
 The user can store workout session details(toggle on/off the "share" option), track their progress across all sessions, and view a full multi-user generated index of all shared workouts.
 This way, the user can browse and get ideas for workouts while tracking their own progress.

 ---